rehierl/node-tree-outliner/1-4-computing/0-0-in-general.md

 <!-- ======================================================================= -->
-# Tree structures in computing
+# General aspects in computing